 Remember, you aren’t expected to become a futurist, but making use of the resources that are around you could help you stay on the cutting edge.

 Some good all around business knowledge is never, ever useless.
 If you do want to start bringing yourself up to speed now, we recommend getting familiar with the Wall Street Journal, The Economist or other reputable business publications – but some of our favorites are actually pop business locales, like airline magazines or Entrepreneur.

 If you want to be a top performer, which you do, you have to look at things from a number of different angles.
 It’s not just about getting good grades, or acing your interview, it’s about knowing how to get to the top of your game, and also how to stay there.
-Check out Three Month Mastery, our ultimate guide for new consultants to stay on course for consulting domination.
+Check out out Black Belt Program, our ultimate resource for new consultants to stay on course for consulting domination.